confluentinc/csid-secrets-providers/README.md

 ## Publishing new documentation

-To publish new documentation, first ensure you have the latest version of the `csid-secret-providers` repo.
+To publish new documentation, first ensure you have the latest version of the `csid-secrets-providers` repo.

 Then run the following command: